-The career specialists in the Career Center are available to help you navigate the graduate application process, including critiquing your personal statement.
+The career specialists in the Career Center are available by appointment to help you navigate the graduate application process, including critiquing your personal statement.
 We wish you the best of luck with your application and continued success on your journey to actualizing your potential.
-Read the entire online publication or use the list of topics below and the tabs on the right to jump ahead to your section of interest.
+Read the entire online publication or use the list of topics below to jump ahead to your section of interest.

 Pursuing a gap year, typically 12-24 months in duration, is one way to gain meaningful experience if a decision to attend graduate school at a later time is made.
 This experience provides you with an opportunity to assess your strengths and career interests, and build skills that are transferable to the workplace or graduate school.
 Different types of gap year experiences include traveling, volunteering, teaching, and post-graduate service programs.
 These opportunities are available to all majors, and may offer benefits including stipends, housing, and/or tuition assistance.
 For more information see our Gap Year page.

 - Common reasons to attend grad school

 - Types of graduate degrees

 - Special requirements for professional degree programs